Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters-aieml.rst

 Reloadable coefficients
 ///////////////////////

-Reloadable coefficients are available through the use of run-time programmable (RTP) input port, programmed by Processor Subsystem (PS) at run-time.
+Reloadable coefficients are available through the use of run-time programmable (RTP) Asynchronous input port, programmed by Processor Subsystem (PS) at run-time.
 Reloadable configurations do not require the coefficient array to be passed to the constructor at compile time.
-Instead, the graph's `update()` (refer to `UG1076 Run-Time Parameter Update/Read Mechanisms <https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Run-Time-Parameter-Update/Read-Mechanisms>`_ for usage instructions) method is used to input the coefficient array.
+Instead, the graph's `update()` (refer to `UG1079 Run-Time Parameter Update/Read Mechanisms <https://docs.xilinx.com/r/en-US/ug1079-ai-engine-kernel-coding/Run-Time-Parameter-Update/Read-Mechanisms>`_ for usage instructions) method is used to input the coefficient array.
 Graph's `update()` method takes an argument of either scalar or an array type.
-Please refer to `UG1076 Run-Time Parameter Support Summary <https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Run-Time-Parameter-Support-Summary>`_.
+Please refer to `UG1079 Run-Time Parameter Support Summary <https://docs.xilinx.com/r/en-US/ug1079-ai-engine-kernel-coding/Run-Time-Parameter-Support-Summary>`_.

 .. note:: Graph's `update()` method must be called after graph has been initialized, but before kernel starts operation on data samples.

 Reloadable Coefficients - array dimensions
-///////////////////////////////////////////
+//////////////////////////////////////////

 FIR filters expect the port to contain the full array of coefficients, i.e. coefficient array size is equal to the ``TP_FIR_LEN``.